Monday, Wednesday, Friday: 9:30am-9:50am

 20 minute silent meditation for students with an existing practice or students simply interested in practicing the art of sitting in silence; a bell will ring to mark the beginning and end of the sit.
 Please arrive on time and plan on staying for the duration of the sit.
 Please do not enter the room after the door is shut.

-Guided Meditation Series for Beginners with Alicia Golden
+Intro to Meditation 6 Week Series with Alicia Golden

 Fee: $48/6 weeks

 As many of us know, starting and maintaining a meditation practice can be very daunting.
 We often find ourselves struggling to make the commitment and then wondering if we are doing it correctly.
 In this series, students will have the opportunity to shed the idea of the “meditator” and simply practice being a human “BEing” rather than a human "DOing”.
 Through expanding our awareness of the present moment and accepting our conditions just as they are, we create space and the possibility of experiencing true freedom.
 Open to all students who are committed to showing up each week.
 30 minute guided meditation followed by brief discussion.